-Marissa Wolf was announced as the new Artistic Director for Portland Center Stage at The Armory in August 2018.
-Wolf served as the Associate Artistic Director/New Works Director at Kansas City Repertory Theatre for three seasons, launching OriginKC: New Works Festival, a program that supports the creation, development and production of new work from a diverse body of major national playwrights.
-As part of the 2016 OriginKC: New Works Festival, Wolf directed the world premiere of Fire in Dreamland by Rinne Groff (co-commissioned by The Public Theater and ) and went on to direct its Off-Broadway premiere at The Public Theatre in June, 2018.
+Marissa became the artistic director of Portland Center Stage in August 2018, and launched her first programmed season in 2019-2020, featuring two world premiere productions and work by notable artists including Lauren Yee, Lee Sunday Evans, and May Adrales.
+Marissa previously served as the Associate Artistic Director/New Works Director at Kansas City Repertory Theatre for three seasons, launching OriginKC: New Works Festival, a program that supports the creation, development, and production of new work from a diverse body of major national playwrights.
+As part of the 2016 OriginKC: New Works Festival, Marissa directed the world premiere of Fire in Dreamland by Rinne Groff (co-commissioned by The Public Theater and) and went on to direct its Off-Broadway premiere at The Public Theatre in June, 2018.
 Additional directing credits at Kansas City Repertory Theatre include the world premiere of Man in Love by Christina Anderson, The Curious Incident of the Dog in the Night-Time, The Diary of Anne Frank and A Raisin in the Sun.

 Portland Center Stage is committed to identifying & interrupting instances of racism & all forms of oppression, through the principles of inclusion, diversity, equity, & accessibility (IDEA).